lukaszcz/lukaszcz.github.io/_pages/software.md

 * [HCPL](https://github.com/lukaszcz/hcpl#readme): A prototypical
   proof checker and programming language based on illative combinatory logic.
 Written in OCaml.
-* [PascalAdt](https://pascaladt.github.io): A library of data
-  structures and algorithms for the Free Pascal compiler.
 * [Javalette](https://github.com/lukaszcz/javalette#readme): An
   educational compiler for Javalette - a subset of C without pointers and dynamic memory allocation.
 Written in C.